Doctware/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 Issues with this infastructure
 ==============================
 SPOF: there are multiple single point of failure in this simple web stack
-EX: The app server WebSphere if there is any issue with this component the entire site will be inaccessible.
+EX: The app server WebSphere, if there is any issue with this component the entire site will be inaccessible.

 Downtime: this will ocure most expectially when the Application file is being update.